 - He plays hockey 2-3 times a week in the winter months.

-- His unfinished to-do list includes finishing the book he started on his year of travel through New Zealand and Australia, and someday getting back to New Zealand.
-Note: Looks like this will be coming out in 2021
+- He published his book on his year of travel through New Zealand and Australia, in April of 2021 and still hopes to someday get back to New Zealand.

 - As a survivor of a near-death experience, he is passionate about making his life count by impacting other people’s lives